clairebear1135/cis-209-group-project/README.md

 Nestled beneath the shadow of ancient oaks, The Black Magnolia invites you to escape into a world of literary charm and rustic comfort.
 Sip on rich, Southern-brewed coffee, savor freshly baked treats, and lose yourself in a good book.
 A place where the mysterious and the cozy come together.

+### Scope
+- This website will have three pages
+- There will be interactivity with an Add to Cart button & ContactMe form
+- Things outside of the scope might include bakery timers on goods & checkout log for books

 ### Wireframe

 ### System Requirements